 SQL Server Distributed Replay

-The Microsoft SQL Server Distributed Replay feature helps you assess the effect of future SQL Server upgrades.
-You can also use it to help assess the effect of hardware and operating system upgrades, and SQL Server tuning.
+The Microsoft SQL Server Distributed Replay feature helps you assess the impact of future SQL Server upgrades.
+You can also use it to help assess the impact of hardware and operating system upgrades, and SQL Server tuning.

 Benefits of Distributed Replay

 Similar to SQL Server Profiler, you can use Distributed Replay to replay a captured trace against an upgraded test environment.
-Unlike SQL Server Profiler, Distributed Replay isn't limited to replaying the workload from a single computer.
+Unlike SQL Server Profiler, Distributed Replay is not limited to replaying the workload from a single computer.

 Distributed Replay offers a more scalable solution than SQL Server Profiler.
 With Distributed Replay, you can replay a workload from multiple computers and better simulate a mission-critical workload.

-The Distributed Replay feature can use multiple computers to replay trace data and simulate a mission-critical workload.
+The Microsoft SQL Server Distributed Replay feature can use multiple computers to replay trace data and simulate a mission-critical workload.
 Use Distributed Replay for application compatibility testing, performance testing, or capacity planning.

 SQL Server Profiler and Distributed Replay provide some overlap in functionality.